-Under this alternative, the Tule Wind Project's collector substation and O&M facility would be relocated from Bureau of Land Management (BLM)-administered land in the McCain National Cooperative Land and Wildlife Management Area to County of San Diego jurisdictional land on Rough Acres Ranch.
+Under this alternative, the proposed Tule Wind Project would consist of 128 turbines and the 's collector substation, and-O&M facility, and temporary concrete batch plant would be relocated from Bureau of Land Management (BLM)-administeredmanaged land in the McCain National Cooperative Land and Wildlife Management AValley area to County of San Diego jurisdictional land on Rough Acres Ranch.
+Also, the proposed overhead collector line located west of Lost Valley Rock would be relocated to east of Lost Valley Rock and constructed within the proposed Tule Wind Project 138 kV alignment that would be vacated as a result of the O&M facility and collector substation location shift.
 Proposed turbines would be sited in the same location as identified in the proposed Tule Wind Project.
 Relocation of the collector substation and O&M facility to Rough Acres Ranch would result in a shorter proposed 138 kV gen-tie route and a longer overhead cable collector system as described in Section C.4.2.1, Tule Alternative Gen-Tie Route 2 with Collector Substation/O&M Facility on Rough Acres Ranch.

-The relocated collector substation and O&M facility would be located in the same hydrologic setting as the proposed Tule Wind Project, as described in Sections D.12.1.1 and D.12.1.3.
+The relocated collector substation, and O&M facility, and temporary concrete batch plant would be located in the same hydrologic setting as the proposed Tule Wind Project, as described in Sections D.12.1.1 and D.12.1.3.
 Under this alternative, the project would also cross Tule Creek and ephemeral streams and would require drilling in the local crystalline bedrock to access local groundwater.

-During construction, the project proposes to use water from wells located on Rough Acres Ranch.
-Under this alternative, the project would site the collector substation and O&M Building on Rough Acres Ranch, approximately a quarter mile southeast of one of the construction wells.
-The other two wells on Rough Acres Ranch would be approximately half a mile and threequarters of a mile away from the proposed alternate site for the collector substation and O&M building, respectively.
+During construction, the project proposes to use water from wells 6a located on Rough Acres Ranch and the North Well in Thing Valley on the Ewiiaapaayp Reservation.
+Water from the Thing Valley Well on the Ewiiaapaayp Reservation (located approximately 1 mile south of the North Well) may also be used.
+Under this alternative, the project would site the collector substation and O&M Building on Rough Acres Ranch, approximately 1.2 miles northeast of a quarter mile southeast of one of the construction well 6as.
+The North Well in Thing Valley on the Ewiiaapaayp Reservation would be located approximately 12 miles other two wells on Rough Acres Ranch would be approximately half a mile and three quarters of a mile northwest away from of the proposed alternate site for the collector substation and O&M building, respectively.
 With these distances between the proposed facilities and the well locations, the Proposed Tule Wind Project is not expected to interfere with use of these wells under this alternative.